shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 *THTHTHUUUDDD!*

 The ground shook as he landed.
-Just at the moment, his hour expired.
+At the same time, his hour expired.
 He shrank back down to his normal size, spewing blood from his mouth as he went down.

 ===========